Omorusi/LinearRegressation/README.md

 - [Pandas Documentation](https://pandas.pydata.org/pandas-docs/stable/) - Official documentation for data manipulation with Pandas.
 - [Matplotlib Documentation](https://matplotlib.org/stable/contents.html) - Documentation for data visualization with Matplotlib.

+## Prediction Model

+Mean Absolute Error (MAE): 10398.16
+Root Mean Squared Error (RMSE): 22423.59
+R² Score: 0.41

+The model's predictions are off by an average of about 10,398 attempts (MAE), with typical errors around 22,423 attempts (RMSE).
+It explains only 41% of the variance (R²), meaning it doesn't fully capture the relationship between seasons and three-point attempts.
+This suggests room for improvement with more features or a better model.

 ### Python Code for Linear Regression
 ```python
 # Prepare the data for linear regression